hyperledger/besu-docs/docs/public-networks/reference/api/index.md

 - `startingBlock`: _string_ - index of the highest block on the blockchain when the network synchronization starts

-- `currentBlock`: _string_ - index of the latest block (also known as the best block) for the current node (this is the same index that [`eth_blockNumber`](#eth_blocknumber) returns.)
+- `currentBlock`: _string_ - index of the latest block (also known as the best block) for the current node (this is the same index that [`eth_blockNumber`](#eth_blocknumber) returns)

 - `highestBlock`: _string_ - index of the highest known block in the peer network (that is, the highest block so far discovered among peer nodes.
-This is the same value as `currentBlock` if the current node has no peers.)
+This is the same value as `currentBlock` if the current node has no peers)

-- `pulledStates`: _string_ - if fast synchronizing, the number of state entries fetched so far, or `null` if this is not known or not relevant (if full synchronizing or fully synchronized, this field is not returned.)
+- `pulledStates`: _string_ - if fast synchronizing, the number of state entries fetched so far, or `null` if this is not known or not relevant (if full synchronizing or fully synchronized, this field is not returned)

-- `knownStates`: _string_ - if fast synchronizing, the number of states the node knows of so far, or `null` if this is not known or not relevant (if full synchronizing or fully synchronized, this field is not returned.)
+- `knownStates`: _string_ - if fast synchronizing, the number of states the node knows of so far, or `null` if this is not known or not relevant (if full synchronizing or fully synchronized, this field is not returned)

 <Tabs>